8 Appointment Setting Tips That Fill Your Lot

 6. Set the Appointment With Two Options, Not an Open Question

 Never ask “When would you like to come in?”
 Open questions create friction.
-Instead, offer two specific times.
-“Does Thursday at 2pm or Saturday at 11am work better for you?” forces a choice between two yeses instead of a yes or no. This one change alone will lift your set rate.
+Offer two specific times instead.
+“Does Thursday at 2pm or Saturday at 11am work better for you?” forces a choice between two yeses rather than a yes or no. This one change alone will lift your set rate.
+It sounds simple.
+Most stores still are not doing it.

 7. Track Every Touchpoint in Your CRM